 Ever visited the City of a Hundred Spires?
-If you’re a college student, Prague deserves a spot on your must-see list.
-Even better, you should definitely consider studying abroad in Prague if you haven’t already.
+If you’re a college student, it deserves a spot on your must-see list.
+Even better, why not study abroad in Prague?
+You should consider it, if you haven’t already.
 Although it’s filled with things to do that’ll please people of all ages, Prague is especially fantastic for college students in particular.

 Here are 5 reasons why Prague is awesome for college students: